-Tissue was collected from the caudal fin of a subsample of the chum migrants throughout the season (10-40 samples per week).
-The genetic sampling protocol was designed to estimate a 90% confidence interval within $\pm 10\%$ of the observed value.
+Tissue was collected from the caudal fin of a subsample of the chum migrants throughout the season (10-40 samples per week) to determine the proportion that were summer vs. fall run.
+The genetic sampling protocol was designed to estimate a weekly 90% confidence interval within $\pm 10\%$ of the observed value.
 This approach maximized sample size during the time intervals where summer and fall stocks were expected to overlap in outmigration timing.